 Despite the District’s modest beginnings, 917 day students and 991 evening students were enrolled in classes by the fall of 1965.
 Evening division classes also were conducted at three other locations in the county - Arroyo Grande, Atascadero, and Paso Robles.
 On October 4, 1965, the Board of Trustees of the San Luis Obispo County Junior College District named the new college “Cuesta College.”
 In 1971, the “junior” college district was renamed to “community college.”

-Cuesta College maintains various official designations, including as a Hispanic Serving Institution, allowing the college to apply for grants that expand educational opportunities for Latino/a students, and as a Military Friendly® School, recognizing the college’s efforts to support military students.
+Cuesta College maintains various official designations, including as a Hispanic Serving Institution, allowing the college to apply for grants that expand educational opportunities for Latino/a students, and a San Luis Obispo County Family-Friendly Workplace.
+In fall 2023, the Aspen Institute named Cuesta College as one of the Top 150 U.S. institutions eligible to compete for the $1 million Aspen Prize for Community College Excellence, the nation’s signature recognition of high achievement and performance among two-year colleges.